exsilica/ISLE/docs/01_Installation_Migration/Migration_Guide.md

 * Open a terminal - navigate to /opt/ISLE or where you put the ISLE directory on your local workstation.

-* Create a directory named yourdomainconfig (where "yourdomain" is your server domain name)
+* Create a directory named `yourdomain-config` (where "yourdomain" is your server domain name)

 example:  `digital-collectionsconfig`